We've put together simply THE best way to experience Alaska plus the Canadian Rockies.

 With your morning at leisure, consider heading to the colourful market on Granville Island to sample local delicacies, browse the galleries and enjoy a coffee overlooking the sea.
-Then it's time to embark on Volendam and toast your voyage of Alaska's Inside Passage with a chilled glass of champagne.
+Then it's time to embark on your Holland America ship and toast your voyage of Alaska's Inside Passage with a chilled glass of champagne.

 Arguably one of the greatest cruising routes in the world, the Inside Passage stretches through stunning landscapes, from Misty Fjords National Monument to famed Glacier Bay National Park & Preserve.
 This protected network of waterways offer you the perfect opportunity for wild life spotting.
 Dress in layers and spend your time on deck to see how many humpback whales, bald eagles and brown bears you can spot.